Saltfish fritters on a plate

 WHAT IS SALTFISH?

-In the Caribbean, saltfish is white meaty fish (usually cod) that has been preserved by drying and salting.
+In the Caribbean, saltfish is a white meaty fish (usually cod) that has been preserved by drying and salting.
 When it is ready to be cooked, it is rehydrated by soaking in hot water overnight, and then boiling it a few times the following day.
 If you’re short on time, you can omit overnight soaking and just rinse and boil the salt cod a few times until you’re happy with the level of salt left in the fish.
 Through this process you want to remove most of the salt, only leaving a small amount for taste.

 Saltfish is said to have been introduced to the Caribbean region in the 16th century.
 Ships from North America would bring salt cod in exchange for Caribbean rum, sugar and molasses.